 Midori no Mura, Ogano, Chichibu – Driving up through Yokoze and Chichibu Town there was a definite chill in the air.
 I felt thankful we’d packed some sleeping bags and blankets for our one night stay in log cabins in Ogano.
-We had packed the additional covers even though futons and duvets are provided at the campsite, because we expected it to be cold.
-However, when we eventually arrived at the heavily wooded hilltop retreat, we were surprised by how hot and humid it was at 630 metres.
+We had packed the additional covers, even though futons and duvets are provided at the campsite, because we expected it to be cold.
+However, when we eventually arrived at the heavily wooded hilltop retreat, we were surprised by how hot and humid it was at 630 meters.

 Our camping plans changed last minute this past bank holiday weekend.
 We were supposed to go to Akagi with friends of ours, but due to unforeseen circumstances they had to cancel last minute.
 We ended up cancelling our booking too, as it didn’t feel right going without them.
 Thankfully, another friend and their family were game to come on a spur of the moment trip with us, if we could find a campsite.

 What I had pictured from the Internet and in my book, was very different to what we actually discovered.
-For instance, I had conjured up an image of the playground, pool and other facilities being only a short walk from the cottages.
+For instance, I had conjured up an image of the playground and other facilities being only a short walk from the cottages.
 And as the crow flies they would be.
 Only you have to navigate the steep inclines and declines of the prescribed path from the campsite.
 Otherwise you are at risk at getting lost or even worse falling in the woods.
 It was a surprise to gauge the reality; initially a bit of disappointment, but at the end of the day a pleasant surprise.
-For the experience of staying in real log cabins perched atop a hill immersed in nature and tranquility was worth not having the playground, pool and other facilities at your doorstep.
+For the experience of staying in real log cabins perched atop a hill immersed in nature and tranquility was worth not having the playground and other facilities at your doorstep.

 Arriving to Midori No Mura Resort and Park in Ogano, Chichibu